 With Reconciliation Australia’s guidance, in the interim period until the new RAP has been endorsed, we continue to be an active RAP program partner: continuing to implement our existing RAP commitments, undertake our reporting requirements and engage closely with Reconciliation Australia to develop a sustainable and meaningful new RAP.

-If you’d like to learn more about Reconciliation Australia’s RAP program, you can do so here.
+Learn more about Reconciliation Australia’s RAP program.
 They have also developed a Share Our Pride tool to help you start your cultural awareness journey.

 Reconciliation Action Plan Achievements 2016 - 2017